Market

 The Company has made provision for doubtful debts amounting to ' 18.00 Lakhs in earlier years with respect to Forbes Concept Hospitality Services Private Limited (FCHSPL).
 The Company has received the said loan & advances from FCHSPL and accordingly the provision made in earlier years is now reversed and recognized as a gain in profit & loss account during the quarter ended 31st December, 2023 and year ended 31st March, 2024.

-The Honorable National Company Law Tribunal (“NCLT”) of the Mumbai bench approved the scheme via Order No. C.P.(CAA)/303/MB-V/2023 dated 9th February, 2024.
-The certified true copy of the order was received on 22nd February, 2024 and filed with the Registrar of the Company on 1st March 2024.
-The Scheme became effective / operative from the effective date of 1st March, 2024, with this, the Precision Tools business of FCL being transferred to and vested in FPTL with effect from the appointed date i.e., 1st April, 2023.
+The Honorable National Company Law Tribunal ("NCLT") of the Mumbai bench approved the scheme via Order No. C.P.(CAA)/303/MB-V/2023 dated 9th February 2024.
+The certified true copy of the order was received on 22nd February, 2024 and filed with the Registrar of the Company on 1st March, 2024.
+The Scheme became effective / operative from the effective date of 1st March, 2024 with this the Precision Tools business of FCL being transferred to and vested in FPTL with effect from the appointed date i.e. 1st April, 2023.
+The FPTL is ceased to be a subsidiary w.e.f.
+1st March, 2024.

 Subsequently, following due process, the bankruptcy officials issued a publication on 8th September, 2023, announcing the closure of the bankruptcy proceedings due to lack of assets unless a creditor requests implementation within a specified 10-day period.
 Since no opposition was filed with the Bankruptcy Officer during the stipulated timeline, Forbes Lux International AG, in Liquidation and Lux Schweiz AG, in Liquidation were liquidated and dissolved.
 In the context of FLIAG’s bankruptcy proceedings, Lux International AG, in Liquidation (LIAG), a subsidiary of FLIAG, has been disposed of by the bankruptcy official.
 Consequently, FLIAG and its subsidiaries are no longer considered subsidiaries of the Company.

-55. As per the Ministry of Corporate Affairs (MCA) notification, proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014, for the financial year commencing April 1, 2023, every company which uses accounting software for maintaining its books of account, shall use only such accounting software which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.
-The interpretation and guidance on what level edit log and audit trail needs to be maintained evolved during the year and continues to evolve.
+54. As per the Ministry of Corporate Affairs (MCA) notification, proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014, for the financial year commencing April 1,2023, every company which uses accounting software for maintaining its books of account, shall use only such accounting software which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.
+The interpretation and guidance on what level edit log and audit trail needs to be maintained evolved during the year and

 56. Additional Regulatory Information as per Schedule III of the Division II of the Companies Act, 2013